OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-16.md

 ## 1 Corinthians 16:6

-And perhaps I will stay with you, or even spend the winter, so that you may send me on my way wherever I go.
+And it is possible that I will stay with you, or even spend the winter, so that you may assist me on my journey, wherever I go.

 ## 1 Corinthians 16:7